gree/unity-webview/README.md

 **Note:** This plugin overlays native WebView/WKWebView views over Unity's rendering view and does not support these views in 3D.
 For alternative solutions, refer to [this issue comment](https://github.com/gree/unity-webview/issues/612#issuecomment-724541385).

-## Sample Project
+## Getting Started

-The sample project can be found under the `sample/` directory.
-To import the plugin:

-1. Open `sample/Assets/Sample.unity`.
-2. Import `dist/unity-webview.unitypackage` by opening it in Unity.
+We recommand starting from the sample project (under the `sample/` directory of the repo) as everything is already preconfigured :
+1. Clone this repo
+2. Open `sample/Assets/Sample.unity` to open the sample project in Unity (If you have a newer unity you will be warned that issues may accur but in general it is fine so click continue.
+You can also be warned that the project has issues but continue anyways because we will import the necessary packages).
+2. Double click on `dist/unity-webview.unitypackage` to opening it in Unity and click on `import` to import the package to your Unity project (You can also use the package manager if you prefer).
 If you've imported `unity-webview` before, it might be easier to extract `dist/unity-webview.zip`.
+3. Click on the `SampleWebView` gameobject and put the url that you want to open by default (if http, refer to the cleartraffictext section).
+4. Select the platform you want to export to
+5. Build

+If you want to make the webview fullscreen :
+1. Open `Assets/Scripts/SampleWebView.cs`
+2. Edit this line ```webViewObject.SetMargins(0, 0, 0, 0);```

+If you want to make the webview transparent (the background is the Unity scene) :
+1. Open `Assets/Scripts/SampleWebView.cs`
+2. Uncomment(or add in the webViewObject.Init function if it doesn't exist) this line ```transparent: true```
+3. Add and remove comma's accordingly to the code

 **Note:** For Android, the current implementation uses Android Fragment to enable the file input field.
 This might cause new issues.
 If you don't need the file input field, you can use `dist/unity-webview-nofragment.unitypackage` or `dist/unity-webview-nofragment.zip`.
+**Issues** If you have a blank white page, please make sure to see the clearTraffictext section of this README

 ## Package Manager